 - Kilowatt (kW) - This is the flow of energy.
 It’s the flow/rate of water leaving the bucket (how many gallons per minute).

 To make things simple, we’ve put together two battery backup packages using the best solar batteries available.
-Both battery packages provide a cost-effective, reliable backup energy solution for our customers.
+Both battery packages provide our customers with a cost-effective, reliable backup energy solution.
 Our basic package is designed to keep essential equipment running.
 The advanced package is designed as a whole house backup system.

 When deciding which battery package is best for you, it’s important to answer the following questions: